metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1alpha1_manifest.md

 Required:

-- `command` (List of String) Specifies the list of commands for reload.
+- `command` (List of String) Specifies the command to execute in order to reload the process.
+It should be a valid shell command.

 Optional:

+- `batch_parameters_template` (String) BatchParametersTemplate provides an optional Go template string to format the batch input data passed into the STDIN of the script when 'batchReload' is set to 'True'.
+The template uses the updated parameters' key-value pairs, accessible via the '$' variable.
+This allows for custom formatting of the input data.
+Example template:  '''yaml batchParametersTemplate: |- {{- range $pKey, $pValue := $ }} {{ printf '%s:%s' $pKey $pValue }} {{- end }} '''  This example generates batch input data in a key:value format, sorted by keys. ''' key1:value1 key2:value2 key3:value3 '''  If not specified, the default format is key=value, sorted by keys, for each updated parameter. ''' key1=value1 key2=value2 key3=value3 '''
+- `batch_reload` (Boolean) Specifies whether to process dynamic parameter updates individually or collectively in a batch:  - Set to 'True' to execute all parameter changes in one batch reload action. - Set to 'False' to execute a reload action for each individual parameter change.
+The default behavior, if not specified, is 'False'.
-- `sync` (Boolean) Specifies whether to synchronize updates parameters to the config manager.
-Specifies two ways of controller to reload the parameter: - set to 'True', execute the reload action in sync mode, wait for the completion of reload - set to 'False', execute the reload action in async mode, just update the 'Configmap', no need to wait
+- `sync` (Boolean) Determines whether parameter updates should be synchronized with the config manager.
+Specifies the controller's reload strategy:  - If set to 'True', the controller executes the reload action in synchronous mode, pausing execution until the reload completes. - If set to 'False', the controller executes the reload action in asynchronous mode, updating the ConfigMap without waiting for the reload process to finish.

 <a id="nestedatt--spec--reload_options--tpl_script_trigger"></a>